Privacy

 How long will we keep your information?

 There is often a legal reason for keeping your personal information for a set period of time.
-Our policy for keeping information is based on Appendix 3 of the NHS Records management Code of Practice for Health and Social Care 2016.
+We can also be instructed to keep certain information during unusual circumstances (legal hold) e.g. ongoing public inquiries.
+In these cases, we cannot destroy the records until instructed to, even if the retention period has passed.
+Our policy for keeping information is based on the NHS Records Management Code of Practice.
 Please see this document to find out how long we will keep different kinds of information about our patients.

 Why are we allowed to process your information?

-Under the General Data Protection Regulation (GDPR) most of the Trust’s processing of personal information is carried out under the lawful basis of ‘Public Task’, because the processing is necessary for the performance of a task carried out in the public interest (GDPR Article 6(1)(e)).
-This allows us to process your information because it is necessary for public health purposes and for the purposes of preventative or occupational medicine.
+Under the UK General Data Protection Regulation (UK GDPR) most of the Trust’s processing of personal information is carried out under the lawful basis of ‘Public Task’, because the processing is necessary for the performance of a task carried out in the public interest (GDPR Article 6(1)(e)).
+This allows us to process your information because it is part of our public task to provide healthcare.

 We will also process more sensitive information (such as your medical history) because it is necessary for the purposes of preventative or occupational medicine, medical diagnosis, and the provision of healthcare (GDPR Article 9(2)(h)) or for scientific research and statistical purposes (GDPR Article 9(2)(j)).